Gomer0319/Armada_Tesda_WF/Week 1/02-Day2/03-Common_tags.md

 - **Image sources** can be from URLs, local folders, or subdirectories.
 - **Divs** help group elements but should be used sparingly to maintain clean and semantic HTML.

+Yes, you can absolutely integrate the idea of absolute and relative paths into this lesson!
+Since the lesson already covers key HTML tags and their purpose, incorporating the concept of paths for linking images will build on that foundational knowledge.

+Here’s how you could seamlessly add that content into your lesson:

+---